RussellSageCollege/CloudFlareUtilites/README.md

 A set of scripts that help perform tedious tasks on CloudFlare.

-## Move DNS Record IP: cf-mvip
+## cf-mvip

-Finds all DNS records with the specified origin ip address then sets those records to point to the specified destination ip address.
+Finds all DNS records with the specified origin IP address then sets those records to point to the specified destination IP address.

 ```bash
 # cf-mvip "<origin-ip-address>" "<destination-ip-address>" "<target-zone-io>" "<user-email>" "<api-key>"